aere69/sqlguides/README.md

-# sqlguides
+# SQL Guides

-General SQL Guides Notes, Sample Database Schemas and Database examples.
+General SQL Guides Notes.

+Jorney through SQL and NoSQL databases.

+Started with PostgreSQL and will be adding more details for TSQL (Microsft SQL Server) and MongoDB.

-TSQL, PostgreSQL, MongoDB.
-Node API samples.
+Here you will find sample Database Schemas, queries, viewa and some Node API samples.